 The Compensation Committee believes that it is appropriate to establish compensation levels comparable to similar companies.
-Accordingly, the Company maintains a Peer Group to provide competitive market context on pay levels, mix and design practices.
-The Peer Group is reviewed each year by the Compensation Committee to ensure it continues to appropriately reflect our size, operation and geography.
+Accordingly, the Company maintains a compensation peer group to provide competitive market context on pay levels, mix and design practices.
+The compensation peer group is reviewed each year by the Compensation Committee to ensure it continues to appropriately reflect our size, operation and geography.

-The Peer Group is developed based on companies that meet the following criteria:
+The compensation peer group is developed based on companies that meet the following criteria:

-• companies of a similar size to Gold Royalty (0.25 to 4 times), primarily from a total revenue perspective, but also considering other factors such as market capitalization;

-- companies who belong to similar industry segments as Gold Royalty (i.e. mining, royalty and streaming related segments); - companies with a similar business strategy and scope of operations to Gold Royalty; and - publicly traded companies on major Canadian and American exchanges.
+- companies of a similar size to Gold Royalty (0.2 to 3 times), primarily from a total revenue perspective, but also considering other factors such as market capitalization; - companies who belong to similar industry segments as Gold Royalty (i.e. mining, royalty and streaming related segments); - companies with a similar business strategy and scope of operations to Gold Royalty; and - publicly traded companies on major Canadian and American exchanges.

-The approach used in selecting an appropriate peer group ensures that NEOs are being benchmarked against positions that require similar skill sets and experiences.
+The approach used in selecting an appropriate compensation peer group ensures that NEOs are being benchmarked against positions that require similar skill sets and experiences.

-As a result of the above listed parameters, the Compensation Committee adopted the following Peer Group for the purposes of benchmarking and determining salaries and short and long-term incentives in respect of the 2022 fiscal year.
+As a result of the above listed parameters, the Compensation Committee utilized the following compensation peer group for the purposes of initially benchmarking and determining salaries and the components and design of short term incentive grants in respect of the 2023 fiscal year (the "Prior Peer Group").